Currently set to Index

 PRO TIP:

-Marketing kits are often provided for affiliate marketers.
-These kits include resources such as promotional banners, images, links, scripts, product information, and other relevant data that will help in marketing products.
 They also include testimonials or videos you could share with your audience.
-The affiliate marketing kit from encharge.io includes a sample of snippets affiliate marketers could use in posting on social media.
-Affiliate marketing kits can be extremely helpful, especially for beginners, reducing the time and effort needed to create marketing materials from scratch.
+The affiliate marketing kit from encharge.io includes a sample of snippets.
+Affiliate marketing kits can be extremely helpful for beginners and convincing for customers.
+They reduce the time and effort needed to create marketing materials from scratch.
+And Wyzowl reported 89% of customers bought a product because of video marketing.

 • Diversified revenue stream